Abhi-to-code/Design-and-Implementation-of-a-Memory-Mapped-UART-Transmitter-in-Verilog-/README.md

 4) STOP_bit stage: sends the stop bit by making the line HIGH and goes to stage 0

-uart_rx works the same way but it samples the data at the middle of the bit as shown in code
+uart_rx works the same way but it samples the data at the middle of the bit as shown in code The receiver continuously monitors the i_rx_serial wire.
+Remember, this wire is normally HIGH (idle state).
+The very first thing we need to do is detect when the line goes from HIGH to LOW.
+This is our signal that a Start Bit has begun.
+Once we detect this falling edge, we know a frame is likely starting.
+New Challenge #2: The Sampling Problem
+Okay, so we've detected a Start Bit.
+We know that 8 data bits will follow.
+But when exactly should we read the voltage on the wire to see if it's a '1' or a '0'?
+ * If we read it right at the beginning of the bit time, a small bit of noise or a slow-changing signal might give us the wrong value.
+ * If we read it at the very end, we might be too late and already be seeing the next bit.
+The Solution: Sample in the Middle!
+The safest place to check the value of a bit is right in its center.
+This gives us the best chance of reading the correct, stable value.
+Here's our plan:
+ * Detect the Start Bit: When the line goes from HIGH to LOW, we start a timer.
+ * Wait Half a Bit: We wait for half of a bit-time.
+We do this to get to the middle of the Start Bit.
+We check the line again.
+Is it still LOW?
+If yes, great!
+This confirms it was a real Start Bit and not just a random glitch.
+ * Wait a Full Bit: From that middle point, we now wait one full bit-time.
+This will land us perfectly in the middle of the first data bit (D0).
+We read the value and store it.
+ * Repeat: We wait another full bit-time.
+This lands us in the middle of the next data bit (D1).
+We read it.
+We repeat this for all 8 data bits.
+ * Check the Stop Bit: After reading the 8th data bit, we wait one more full bit-time.
+This should land us in the middle of the Stop Bit.
+We check to make sure the line is HIGH.
+If it is, we know the frame was received correctly.
+ * Done!
+We can now present the 8 data bits we collected and signal that we are finished.